Frequently Asked Questions and Answers

 Is there any nudity in classes or workshops?

 Are you an inclusive studio/safe space for the LGBTQ community?

 Do you sell gift certificates?

-I or a friend are getting married/celebrating a milestone birthday/just want to have fun!
+I am, or a friend is, getting married/celebrating a milestone birthday/just want to have fun!
 Do you host parties or private events?